-The American Alpine Club adopted a new Five-Year Strategic Plan during February's Seattle Board Meeting.
+The American Alpine Club adopted a new Five-Year Strategic Plan during the February 2011 Seattle Board Meeting.
 Implementing this plan will result in the most significant changes to AAC programs in its 109-year history while at the same time preserving those aspects that honor the Club's past.

 Watch Executive Director Phil Powers' explain details of the plan in this new video: